 Do I recommend Passible?

-If you’re an iPhone or iPad user and looking for a tool just to store your passwords and card details, the free version of Passible could be an option for you.
+If you’re an iPhone or iPad user and looking for an app just to store your passwords and card details, the free version of Passible could be an option for you.

 Otherwise, I won’t recommend Passible because there are more flaws than benefits in the app.
-I would rather invest in a program like LastPass, which works great on every device than sticking with an iOS-only tool.
+I would rather invest in password manager programs like Keepass, Roboform, LastPass, or Dashlane Premium which works great on every device than sticking with an iOS-only tool.